wp-plugins/ad-injection/readme.txt

 1. Upload the ad-injection folder to the '/wp-content/plugins/' directory.
 The plugin must be in a folder called 'ad-injection'.
 So the main plugin file will be at /wp-content/plugins/ad-injection/ad-injection.php
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure your ads.
+Carefully go through all the sections to setup your ad placements.
-Make sure you select the option to say which ad injection mode to use.
+4. Make sure you select the option to say which ad injection mode to use.
 You need to say whether you are using WP Super Cache (or compatible) or not.
 Dynamic features (referrer and IP ad filtering) will only work with either 1) WP Super Cache (or compatible) or 2) no caching plugin.
-4. Tick the box right at the top to enable your ads.
+5. Tick the box right at the top to enable your ads.
-5. If you are using a caching plugin you may need to clear the cache to see your ads immediately.
+6. If you are using a caching plugin you may need to clear the cache to see your ads immediately.

 == Frequently Asked Questions ==